ColinParrott/Chip-8-Emulator/README.md

 # Features
-1. 34 instructions as per this [Chip-8 specification](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM#3.1) (first instruction is not necessary as stated)
+* 34 instructions as per this [Chip-8 specification](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM#3.1) (first instruction is not necessary as stated)
-2. Toggleable quirks for shifts & loads/stores (on by default) - some programs worked using incorrect assumptions about how certain instructions worked
+* Toggleable "quirks" for certain shift, load and store instructions (on by default) which change their behaviour - some programs worked using incorrect assumptions about how certain instructions worked
-3. Working sound
+* Working sound

 **Note**: To pass some tests, such as the ["BC test"](https://slack-files.com/T3CH37TNX-F3RKEUKL4-b05ab4930d), the quirks must be turned **off**